seansfkelley/nas-download-manager/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 <!--
 Thanks for filing an issue!
-I appreciate you taking the time to help improve Synology Download Manager.
+I appreciate you taking the time to help improve NAS Download Manager.
 Please fill out the following information for a faster and more effective response/fix.
 -->

 ### Description